vsummet/cms230notes/chap01.md

 </details>

 ## 1.8 Machine Language
 There is not just one language called "assembly language."
-Each processor family (such as Intel, VAX, MIPS, Alpha, ...) has its own machine instructions and a corresponding assembly language.
+Each processor family (such as Intel, VAX, MIPS, ARM, ...) has its own machine instructions and a corresponding assembly language.
 ARM assembly language is only for ARM processors.
 The VAX assembly language is only for VAX processors.
-There is a different assembly language for IBM mainframe computers, and others for Intel-based PCs.
+There is a different assembly language for IBM mainframe computers and others for Intel-based PCs.
 <!-- image -->

 All processors follow the same basic machine cycle.
 (See above).
 The differences between processors are in the details of what operations are done in the "execute" phase of the basic machine cycle.